xrrocha/solo-dev-musings/001-naur-documentation-pessimism/en/index.md

 AI collaboration doesn't solve the documentation problem by reducing labor (that misreads Naur's epistemological argument).
 But it creates novel conditions: forced articulation, preserved dialogue, lower-friction iteration.
 These make theory transmission more likely, even if never complete.

-This document was written by a human and an AI working together.
-We reveal this because Naur's philosophy, formulated in 1985, offers unexpectedly precise guidance for human-AI collaboration.

 ---

 ## Chapters